ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * code - character (3) - Mandatory
 2. Deleted record should are not deleted again
 1. Responds with data not found error if deleted record is received in the request
-1. Respond with the Language Code for the language successfully deleted
+1. Responds with the Language Code for the language successfully deleted
 1. In case of Exceptions, system triggers relevant error messages.